-- In Individual and team competitions, one horse is provided by the LOC for one pentathlete.
-In all cases the LOC must also provide one reserve horse for each five pentathletes starting in the last round. - At all official UIPM Category "A" competitions the same number of horses as the number of athletes in each of the riding rounds must be provided by the LOC. - iii) If in a Category "C" competition one horse is provided for four pentathletes, the event, individual or team, must be organised on two consecutive days in two rounds per day.
+- vi) For the Relay Competition, behind the start line a zone for changeover will be marked for about 20m in length and 10m width (minimum) where the Relay team is placed, awaiting the start.
+The changeover zone is an inseparable and integrated part of the competition arena.
+It must be clearly marked.
+The Exit of this zone is the Start line; the Entrance is the Finish line. - In Individual and team competitions, one horse is provided by the LOC for one pentathlete.
+In all cases the LOC must also provide one reserve horse for each five pentathletes starting in the last round. - At all official UIPM Category "Å" competitions the same number of horses as the number of athletes in each of the riding rounds must be provided by the LOC. - iii) If in a Category "C" competition one horse is provided for four pentathletes, the event, individual or team, must be organised on two consecutive days in two rounds per day.

-At all official UIPM competitions the following officials must be appointed: Riding Director, Deputy Director, Referee, Secretary, Timekeepers, Course Builder, Course Builder Assistants, Start and Finish Judge, Warm-up Judge, Judge for the Horses Distribution, Judge for the Equipment, the Veterinary Adviser ("the Veterinarian"), and Auxillary people.
+At all official UIPM competitions the following officials must be appointed: Riding Director, Deputy Director, Referee, Secretary, Timekeepers, Course Builder, Course Builder Assistants, Start and Finish Judge, Warm-up Judge, Judge for the Horses Distribution, Judge for the Equipment, the Veterinary Adviser ("the Veterinarian"), and Auxiliary people.
 An Announcer must also be appointed, but is not a member of the Jury.
 The UIPM also can appoint a Riding Steward for the major UIPM competitions.